EZTechhelp/EZT-DeployO365/README.md

 - Use this if you are a QA tester for this project or wish to test on a single machine
 - Its packaged as a self-executable for quick and easy testing and mobility
 - Configuration variables are set via a UI pop-up window that opens upon launching
+- WARNING: This is packaged with PS1 to EXE which is commonly flagged by AV systems.
+You can review all source code here to confirm saftey

 **[Powershell Source Code]()**